 Amazon Synopsis

-A special thanks to Maddie Day for providing one lucky winner with a print copy of NACHO AVERAGE MURDER!
-Giveaway is limited to U.S. residents.
-Contest ends Wednesday, July 1, 2020 at 11:59 pm PST.
+A special thanks to Mary Lee Ashford for providing one lucky winner with their choice of either print or an ebook copy of QUICHE OF DEATH!
+Print giveaway is limited to U.S. residents.
+Contest ends Wednesday, July 29, 2020 at 11:59 pm PST.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 - 1/2 teaspoon salt